skylinelayla/form-genki/README.md

 ### form-genki
 🐲 A form generator based on a json data [genki-dama: 元げん気き玉だま]

+⚠️⚠️ Update: 2019-10-13 support checkbox/radio input type.
+⚠️⚠️ Update: 2019-10-11 support multi form container in one page.
 ⚠️⚠️ Update: 2019-10-10 this library only support input form render, other form type will be soon added.
-⚠️⚠️ Update: 2019-10-11 support multi form container in one page.

 #### form generate provide these features
 * unified data format for form definition